lithictech/suma/docs/index.md

 **Instance operators**: The team who operates the Suma instance.

+**The platform**: Usually refers to the automated behavior of the backend ("the platform creates an Invoice") or the external accounts run by Instance Operators ("the platform bank account").

+**Platform Ledger and Platform Account**: Collectively referring to the account that the instance operators operate, through which all funds go onto and leave the platform.
+See "Platform Account" below.

 **Vendor**: An organization offering goods and services on the Suma platform.
 Goods and services are always tied to a vendor.
 The Vendor may have 0 or more Members;